The Rental Guide

 Tenants

-New rental law 2026 – How it affects you as a home seeker
+New private rental law 2026 – How it affects you as a home seeker

-Many people searching for housing today ask questions such as: will it become easier to find an apartment, do I need to be in a housing queue, and how will rents be affected?
-Here, we explain what the new law actually means – and why it is often positive for you.
+Many people searching for housing ask questions such as: Will it become easier to find a home?
+Do I still need to join a housing queue?
+And how will rents be affected?
+In this guide, we explain what the new rules mean and how they may affect you as a tenant.

 More housing makes it easier to find the right home

-One of the biggest changes is that it will become easier for private individuals to rent out their homes.
-As more people choose to rent out, the supply increases.
-This means more apartments are sublet, houses and parts of homes are used more efficiently, and more temporary housing options become available.
+One of the biggest changes introduced by the new law is that it becomes easier for private individuals to rent out their homes.
+As more people choose to rent out their properties, the supply of available housing increases, giving home seekers more options.

 Less reliance on housing queues